Tape Extensions vs Weft Extensions: Which Is Better? - BRUSH

 Can you combine tape and weft extensions?

-Both can look very natural when professionally color matched, cut and blended into your own hair.
+Both can look completely natural when professionally blended.

 Which method is least damaging?

-Tape extensions are generally one of the least invasive semi-permanent methods, while the best weft approach depends on your hair density and installation technique.
+Tape extensions are generally one of the least invasive options.

 Book Your Hair Extensions Consultation in Amsterdam